replicase/docker-pgcapture/README.md

    ```

 ## How to change Postgres image version
-You can use [Dockerfile](postgres/Dockerfile) to custom your postgres version with pglogcial and pgcapture extensions.
+You can use [postgres folder](postgres) to custom your postgres version with pglogcial and pgcapture extensions.

 ## How to change pgcapture image version
 You can use [dockerbuild.sh](pgcapture/dockerbuild.sh) to custom your pgcapture version and change it in [docker-compose.yml](docker-compose.yml).
+Since the pgcapture is still in development and is not stable, I recommend you always use the latest version of pgcapture.
-Currently, the default pgcapture version is v0.0.40.
+Currently, the default pgcapture version is v0.0.52.